What are listed buildings?

 You can use our interactive map to check whether a building or property is listed or in a conservation area.

 We have a responsibility to ensure the protection afforded by listing is enforced in practice.
-Saved policies in the Adopted Local Plan 2001-2011 and draft policies in the Emerging Local Plan set out the criteria by which planning applications and listed building consent applications will be considered.
+The policies in the adopted Local Plan 2016-2036 set out the criteria by which planning applications and listed building consent applications will be considered.

 Listed building owners and prospective applicants are encouraged to seek advice from the Council at the earliest opportunity.